basho/basho_docs/source/languages/en/riak/ops/upgrading/production-checklist.md

 Making the transition from running Riak in a development or testing environment to deploying it in a realtime, production environment can often be a complex process.
-While the specifics of that process will always depend on the use case at hand, there are nonethless some things that you might want to consider and a few questions that you might want to ask while making this transition.
+While the specifics of that process will always depend on the use case at hand, there are nonetheless some things that you might want to consider and a few questions that you might want to ask while making this transition.